11 Best Ski Resorts in Minnesota, 2023

 11. Andes Tower Hills

 Andes Tower Hills is a small, family-run hill about 2.5 hours northwest of Minneapolis-Saint Paul.
 The hill has six lifts and 16 named runs, and the vertical drop is 290 feet.
-Snowboarders and freestylers will find a small but enjoyable terrain park.
+Snowboarders and freestylers will find a small but enjoyable terrain park with an assortment of rails, humps, and bumps.

 The 35 acres of the ski hill is covered by snowmaking and lights for night skiing.
 The tubing chutes have a designated tow line for tubing, which takes place only on the weekends, and a separate ticket is required.